Panama Canal Overview

 Panamax ships are the biggest that can fit in the original locks, and any ships too big for the original locks were designated as Post Panamax.

-Now there are Neopanamax which are the biggest that fit in the new locks.
+Now there are Neopanamax or New Panamax which are the biggest that fit in the new locks.
 There are already ships too big for any of the locks, and these are called Panamax Plus.

 Excavation of the new Pacific Access Channel entailed the excavation of some 50 million cubic meters of material along a 6.1 kilometer span.